herrbert74/companies-house/README.md

 * Retrofit with RxJava is used for networking.
 * MVP architecture for easy testing.
 * Large part of the presenters are unit tested.
+* New ConstraintLayout is used on Details screens.

 ### Roadmap ###